 NMSA Research Summary

-Project-Based Learning in Middle Grades Mathematics
+Teaching Fractions in Middle Grades Mathematics

-In support of This We Believe characteristic:
+In support of This We Believe characteristics:

 - Curriculum that is relevant, challenging, integrative, and exploratory